How to Explore the Jonathan Run Trail at Ohiopyle State Park

 A weekend is not enough to enjoy all of the exciting things to do in Ohiopyle.

 For other great hiking trails and waterfalls, check out McConnells Mill State Park.
-Just a couple hours of driving and you will find another beautiful spot to explore in Pennsylvania.
+After just a couple of hours of driving, you will find another beautiful spot to explore in Pennsylvania.

 Wrapping Up: Hiking the Jonathan Run Trail

-While there are other taller and more powerful waterfalls in the park, the Jonathan Run Trail features the most within a small area.
+While there are other taller and more powerful waterfalls in the park, the Jonathan Run Trail features the most concentrated area of waterfalls.

-With crowds flocking to the area for rafting and boating adventures on the Youghiogheny River, it is sometimes difficult to get away from them.
-This trail would be a good start.
+With crowds flocking to Ohiopyle for rafting and boating adventures on the Youghiogheny River during the summer, it is sometimes difficult to get away from them.
+This trail is a good place to start.

-Also a great hike in the fall, being surrounded by beautiful foliage adds to the beauty.
+Also a great hike in the fall, being surrounded by beautiful foliage only adds to the beauty.